 LinkedIn weekly invitation limits

-One of the newest LinkedIn limits, is the introduction of LinkedIn weekly invitation limits.
+LinkedIn is often adding new features that limit how you can use your LinkedIn account.
+One of the newest LinkedIn limitations is the introduction of LinkedIn weekly invitation limits.

 What is the weekly LinkedIn invitation limit?